Derby County F.C. league record by opponent

-Derby County Football Club is an English association football club based in Derby, which competes in the EFL League One during the 2022–23 season.
-The club was founded in 1884, by William Morley, as an offshoot of Derbyshire County Cricket Club; it has spent all but five seasons in the top two divisions of the English football league.
+Derby County Football Club is an English association football club based in Derby, which competes in the EFL Championship during the 2025–26 season.
+The club was founded in 1884, by William Morley, as an offshoot of Derbyshire County Cricket Club; it has spent all but six seasons in the top two divisions of the English football league.
 The club's competitive peak came in the 1970s when it had two spells as English League Champions and competed in major European competitions on four separate occasions, reaching the European Cup semi-finals, as well as winning several minor trophies.
 The club was also a strong force in the interwar years of the football league and also won the 1945–46 FA Cup.

 Derby County are founder members of the Football League, which was created in 1888.
 Over the years Derby have played in the First Division, Second Division, Third Division, Third Division North, Premier League, the Championship and League One.
-Since 2022, Derby competes in the third tier of English football, League One, after relegation from the Championship.
+Since 2024, Derby competes in the third tier of English football, Championship, after promotion from the League One.

 Derby's first opponent was Bolton Wanderers on 8 September 1888 a game which Derby won 6–3.
-Their most regular opponents have been Middlesbrough & Wolverhampton Wanderers having met 142 times whilst Derby best record is against Bolton Wanderers, Derby beating the Trotters 64 times.
+Their most regular opponents have been Middlesbrough having met Boro 144 times whilst Derby best record is against Bolton Wanderers, Derby beating the Trotters 65 times.
 The most league defeats inflicted upon Derby is against Liverpool who have triumphed over Derby 66 times while the most drawn matches have come against Stoke City with the two teams sharing the points on 40 occasions.
 Derby have played a total of 109 different league opponents.